 Dr. Jay Schnitzer

-Jay Schnitzer is vice president and chief technology officer at The MITRE Corporation.
+Jay Schnitzer is vice president, chief technology officer, and chief medical officer at MITRE.
 In this role, he directs the organization's independent research and development (R&D) program and oversees development of MITRE's corporate technology strategy, which spans MITRE's operating centers and sponsor community.
+He also leads corporate and national initiatives in health and life sciences, building coalitions leveraging the best talent across the nation in these communities.

 Previously, as the director of biomedical sciences at MITRE, Schnitzer oversaw the organization's health transformation R&D program.
 In that capacity, he identified opportunities for MITRE to make important, transformative, impactful differences in healthcare for our sponsors and the nation.
 As part of this work, he led the writing and editing of the Integrated Report for the Independent Assessment performed in response to Section 201 of the Veterans Choice Act and organized and facilitated the Blue Ribbon Panel.
 To support the Department of Veterans Affairs’ (VA) decision on its electronic health record (EHR) system, he facilitated a special Listening Forum for the VA Secretary in August 2017, at which industry experts on EHR implementation discussed leading practices.
 In January 2018, he organized a panel of EHR interoperability experts, which produced a report containing recommendations as input for the VA’s contract with a commercial EHR vendor.